TL;DR

 - Eroded Business Value: The cumulative impact of poor leadership on staff morale, innovation, and company valuation.

-The "hustle culture" that glorifies sleepless nights is, in reality, a fast track to personal and professional burnout.
+The "hustle culture" that glorifies sleepless nights is, in reality, a seek faster access to eligible to personal and professional burnout.
 But there is a powerful solution.
 Private Medical Insurance (PMI) offers a direct pathway to understanding and resolving sleep issues, optimising your health, and ultimately, safeguarding the future of your business.

 The £5.1 Million Calculation: Deconstructing the Cost of a Director's Sleep Debt